Spirit of the Game

 - Pick one player for a point and try to have them be the player who scores

 - Play a point where men can only pass to women.

-You must have at least 3 male-matching players and 3 female-matching players to play (or 2 of each in 5-on-5 leagues).
+You must have at least 3 men-matching players and 3 women-matching players to play (or 2 of each in 5-on-5 leagues).
 In addition, read about the Gender Balance rule we implemented as of 2017.

 It is a sign of respect to your opponents and teammates to be on time.
 Delaying the start of a games is a sign of poor spirit, and that's just not good ultimate.

 What does 'on time' mean?
 We expect games to start at scheduled time.
 Our permits start 30 minutes prior to grass start times and 15 minutes prior to turf start times, so we expect players to show up at least 15 minutes before start time.